 When the meat is tender, uncover and check the consistency of the sauce.
 If it is rather thin, you can either raise the heat and let it evaporate and/or add a spoonful of corn or potato starch, dissolved in an equal amount of water, to thicken the sauce.
 If, on the other hand, you want more sauce, then just add more broth or water and let it simmer, uncovered, for a few minutes.
 Taste and adjust for seasoning.

-Remove the fresh herbs, if used, and serve over a nice, hot bed of freshly made polenta (see recipe here).
+Remove the fresh herbs, if used, and serve your Italian beef stew over a nice, hot bed of freshly made polenta (see recipe here).